OmarSall/Portfolio/README.md

 This repository contains a selection of engineering projects focused on mechanical design, structural development and performance-driven optimization.
 The work presented includes CAD modeling, iterative design processes, simulation-based validation (CFD / structural analysis) and prototyping considerations, primarily within aerospace and energy-related applications.

 The complete assembly projects and supporting documentation are available within this repository.
-Access details are provided in the CV.